cyclejs-community/component-combinators/README.md

 # Motivation
-Around 18 months ago, while working on what is the largest cyclejs codebase I know of (~20K lines of javascript), I realized how hard it was to actually make sense and maintain a large cycle-js application.
+Around 18 months ago, while working on what is the largest cyclejs codebase I know of (~20K lines of javascript), I realized how **hard it was to actually make sense and maintain a large cycle-js application**.
 Focusing on those issues derived from cyclejs usage :

 - a large portion of the code was stream handling originating from the use of components and the necessity to wire them together.
 The domain logic, and as a result, **the application logic was